IanFinlayson/exploring-cs/chapter08.md

 is a big part of computer science.
 This makes it possible to make cooler things than if everyone had to work alone.

-Lastly in this chapter, we\'ll talk about how to look up documentation on libraries so you can learn how to use them.
+Lastly in this chapter, we'll talk about how to look up documentation on libraries so you can learn how to use them.

 8.2 The import Statement